ezeoleaf/awesome-golang-repositories/README.md

 [interval](https://github.com/zzwx/interval): An almost useless utility for normalizing a numeric range, with a wrapping function useful for polar coordinates.
 It's exploring go 1.x code generation.
 It is a clone of a JavaScript project by James Talmage (https://github.com/jamestalmage/normalize-range).
 [gojq](https://github.com/itchyny/gojq): Pure Go implementation of jq
 [macaron](https://github.com/go-macaron/macaron): Package macaron is a high productive and modular web framework in Go.
 [frangipanni](https://github.com/birchb1024/frangipanni): Program to convert lines of text into a tree structure.
+[go-recipes](https://github.com/nikolaydubina/go-recipes): 🪄 Collection of handy tools for Go projects